-Hermione hesitated for only a moment before rallying and pulling out a trunk from under the bench for Tracy to sit on and work from.
-The two then wiled away the next few hours reading, comparing project notes, and fielding endless questions from both the younger and older students (Tracy proved invaluable for some of the more detailed questions) and soon enough, the sky outside had darkened, and a loud voice announced that they were nearing Hogsmeade Station, and that they should 'leave their luggage on the train' — a command that the more than handful of students with shrinkable trunks, totally failed to obey.
+Hermione hesitated for only a moment before rallying and pulling out a trunk from under the bench for Tracey to sit on and work from.
+The two then whiled away the next few hours reading, comparing project notes, and fielding endless questions from both the younger and older students (Tracey proved invaluable for some of the more detailed questions) and soon enough, the sky outside had darkened, and a loud voice announced that they were nearing Hogsmeade Station, and that they should 'leave their luggage on the train' — a command that the more than handful of students with shrinkable trunks, totally failed to obey.

 — DP & SW: NRiCaD —